carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 To support debugging heterogeneous programs several features that are not provided by current DWARF Version 5 [:ref:`DWARF <amdgpu-dwarf-DWARF>`] have been identified.
-This document contains a collection of proposals to address providing those features.
+This document contains a collection of extensions to address providing those features.

 The :ref:`amdgpu-dwarf-motivation` section describes the issues that are being addressed for heterogeneous computing.
-That is followed by the :ref:`amdgpu-dwarf-proposed-changes-relative-to-dwarf-version-5` section containing the proposed textual changes relative to the DWARF Version 5 standard.
-Then there is an :ref:`amdgpu-dwarf-examples` section that links to the AMD GPU specific usage of the features in the proposal that includes an example.
+That is followed by the :ref:`amdgpu-dwarf-changes-relative-to-dwarf-version-5` section containing the textual changes for the extensions relative to the DWARF Version 5 standard.
+Then there is an :ref:`amdgpu-dwarf-examples` section that links to the AMD GPU specific usage of the extensions that includes an example.
 Finally, there is a :ref:`amdgpu-dwarf-references` section.
 There are a number of notes included that raise open questions, or provide alternative approaches considered.
-The draft proposal seeks to be general in nature and backwards compatible with DWARF Version 5.
-Its goal is to be applicable to meeting the needs of any heterogeneous system and not be vendor or architecture specific.
+The extensions seek to be general in nature and backwards compatible with DWARF Version 5.
+The goal is to be applicable to meeting the needs of any heterogeneous system and not be vendor or architecture specific.

-A fundamental aspect of the draft proposal is that it allows DWARF expression location descriptions as stack elements.
-The draft proposal is based on DWARF Version 5 and maintains compatibility with DWARF Version 5.
-After attempting several alternatives, the current thinking is that such an addition to DWARF Version 5 is the simplest and cleanest way to support debugging optimized GPU code.
+A fundamental aspect of the extensions is that it allows DWARF expression location descriptions as stack elements.
+The extensions are based on DWARF Version 5 and maintains compatibility with DWARF Version 5.
+After attempting several alternatives, the current thinking is that such extensions to DWARF Version 5 are the simplest and cleanest ways to support debugging optimized GPU code.
 It also appears to be generally useful and may be able to address other reported DWARF issues, as well as being helpful in providing better optimization support for non-GPU code.

-General feedback on this draft proposal is sought, together with suggestions on how to clarify, simplify, or organize it before submitting it as a formal DWARF proposal.
-The current draft proposal is large and may need to be split into separate proposals before formal submission.
-Any suggestions on how best to do that are appreciated.
-However, at the initial review stage it is believed there is value in presenting a unified proposal as there are mutual dependencies between the various parts that would not be as apparent if it was broken up into separate independent proposals.
+General feedback on these extensions is sought, together with suggestions on how to clarify, simplify, or organize them.
+If their is general interest then some or all of these extensions could be submitted as future DWARF proposals.

-We are in the process of modifying LLVM and GDB to support this draft proposal which is providing experience and insights.
-We plan to upstream the changes to those projects for any final form of the proposal.
+We are in the process of modifying LLVM and GDB to support these extensions which is providing experience and insights.
+We plan to upstream the changes to those projects for any final form of the extensions.

 The author very much appreciates the input provided so far by many others which has been incorporated into this current version.